Bou Hmara: Pretender

+Death

+After his capture in August 1909, Bou Hmara was parading through Fez in a wooden cage and then tortured.
+He was put in a pit with lions by Abd al-Hafid of Morocco.
+They were too well-fed to do anything but maul him so he was eventually killed by a servant and his body burned.
+He died on September 12 1909.

-Bou Hamara's men were either decapitated on the spot, or taken hostage.
+Bou Hmara's men were either decapitated on the spot, or taken hostage.
 It is said that 400 prisoners began the march to Fes but only 160 arrived, the remainder having been ransomed.
 Once at Fes, one-fifth of the captives were punished at a public mutilation, a hand and opposing foot being cut off (hirabah), and the others imprisoned.

-Bou Hamara himself was for some time kept imprisoned in a small cage in which he could not stand.
-There are conflicting stories about how he was eventually executed.
-The most popular has it that he was thrown to the lions in the Sultan's menagerie, then shot when they proved too slow to kill him.
-Another account says that, too weak to hold himself upright, he was propped up in a metal tub normally used for the lions' feed, allowed to recite the shahada, then immediately shot in the head with a pistol.
-In both accounts, the body was later burned with a mixture of wood and the curtains from the Sultan's harem.